-The Netflix Error Code F7053-1803 is one that happens to Netflix users streaming on Mozilla Firefox browser.
+The Netflix Error Code F7053-1803 is one that happens to be amongst the most commonly occurring ones in the long list of common Netflix errors.
+Netflix users streaming on Mozilla Firefox browser.
 This error will not allow you to stream Netflix and you’ll have to fix it before you can stream.
 The error occurs because of a glitch in your browser.
-This causes usually happens when Netflix identifies a browser extension that’s not allowed by Netflix policy.
+This usually happens when Netflix identifies a browser extension that’s not allowed by Netflix policy.

 The error message reads:

 “Sorry, we’re having trouble with your request.
 Please reload the page and try again.”